Necior/quorce/README.md

 ## Installation

 Clone the repository.
 Create a virtual environment using `pyvenv venv` (where `venv` is an arbitrary name; you can change it).
 Activate it (`source venv/bin/activate`).
-Install Flask using `pip3 install Flask Flask-Misaka`.
+Install required packages using `pip3 install Flask Flask-Misaka`.

 ## Setting up